holocircuit/rpisec-mbe-solutions-public/bombs/cmu_bomb.md

 The function is doing a sort of search in the tree for `x`.
 Assuming it's in the tree, it returns a number in binary giving the path to `x`, where `0` is added for going left and `1` is added for going right.
 (This function isn't unique e.g. the paths L and LL will both return 0.)

-We want the function to return 7, which is 111 in binary, so one way to return this would be to go right three times.
-The node corresponding to RRR has data `0x3e9`.
-So we want to input this, which is **1001**.
+We want the function to return 7, which is 111 in binary, so one way to get this would be to go right three times.
+The node corresponding to RRR has data `0x3e9`, or**1001**.
 This solves the secret phase.